oliverklee/ext-seminars/Documentation/UsersManual/EnteringSeminarsAndRelatedRecords/Index.rst

   displayed in the registration form

-- **allowed payment methods** for this seminar (they will be listed in the details page and in the confirmation e-mail to the attendee, so **you must set at least the allowed payment methods if you want to have them to be mentioned via e-mail to the attendees** )
+- **allowed payment methods** for this seminar (they will be listed in the details page and in the confirmation email to the attendee, so **you must set at least the allowed payment methods if you want to have them to be mentioned via email to the attendees** )

 - **organizer(s)** , select one or more organizers from the database (required).